 - implantable devices, such as a pacemaker, implantable cardioverter defibrillator, left ventricular assist device, and other implantable devices

 - medical procedures, including coronary artery bypass grafting, valve surgery, and other procedures

 For lung cancer, treatments include:

 - surgery to remove the tumor or lung

-Some causes of heavy breathing, like obesity and sleep apnea, may be preventable.
-Other causes, like infections, may be harder for you to control.
+You may be able to prevent some causes of heavy breathing, like sleep apnea.
+Other causes, like infections, may be harder to avoid.